gridxdev/bluegrid-docs/source/docs/wbs.md

 With BlueGrid you can create, import and export for re-use, sharing work breakdown structure (W.B.S) in tree-like format.
 In BlueGrid W.B.S is named as catalog.
 One BlueGrid project can have multiple catalogs .
 A catalog is a tree-like structure, so it must have a top parent item and all others items are its children items.
-Each catalog item has its type of eighth Group, Count, Linear, Area or Volume.
+Each catalog item has its type of either Group, Count, Linear, Area or Volume.
 A group item itself can have child items while the others are leaf items and do not have child items.
 The root item is a group item.

 <h3>I. Create catalogs:</h3>